Every producer wants to be more creative.

 - If you skip a day, don’t worry.
 Just make sure to pick it up again the next day.
 Ask yourself whether you want to produce 7 days a week, just during the weekdays, or just during the weekends.
 I recommend the first option, but figure out what fits best for you.
 Also, this will be controversial, but try and schedule your production sessions for the early morning (before work or study).
 Your willpower is highest in the morning and your brain is fresh.

-Now that you can harness creativity, the next step you can take to improve your music is to get a free copy of the Producer’s Guide to Workflow and Creativity.
+Now that you can harness creativity, the next step you can take to improve your music is to get a copy of The Producer’s Guide to Workflow and Creativity.
 This post is from the second chapter in the book, but there’s a lot more to cover – like workflow, finishing music and originality.